BitcoinDesign/Guide/guide/how-it-works/silent-payments.md

 ## Backup

-Like lightning wallets, on-chain bitcoin wallets supporting full-featured silent payments require file backups.
-These backup files may contain the following information: backup seed (for BIP 39 wallets)
+Like lightning wallets, on-chain bitcoin wallets supporting full-featured silent payments require file backups since the wallet has important information such as contacts and labels, besides just private key (recovery phrase).
+These backup files may also contain:
+- recovery phrase (for BIP 39 wallets)
 - Scan and/or spend keys
 - labels & even contacts
 - transaction id's